LCR-Embedded-Systems/.github/profile/README.md

-## Github organizations for the repositories owned by LCR Embedded Systems.
+## Github organization for the repositories owned by LCR Embedded Systems.

 <!--